DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

             print("An error occurred:", error)

 In the first example we catch all exceptions with Exception.
 In the second example, we have different blocks to handle different exceptions.
 The first except will catch a ValueError, the second will catch a ZeroDivisionError, and the third will catch any other exceptions.
 That means, if neither a ValueError nor a ZeroDivisionError occurs, the third block will still catch all other exceptions.

+### What other types of exceptions are there?

+There are many built-in exceptions in Python.
+Some common ones include
+- TypeError,
+- IndexError,
+- KeyError,
+- FileNotFoundError, and
+- ImportError.

+You can also create your own exceptions.

+You don't have to memorize all of them, but it's good to know that different types of exceptions exist.
+If needed, you can normally read logs to determine the type of exception that occurred.
+You can view a list of built-in exceptions in the Python documentation (https://docs.python.org/3/library/exceptions.html).